Protective equipment in gridiron football

-Protective equipment in gridiron football ("football gear") consists of equipment worn by football players for the protection of the body during the course of a football game.
-Basic equipment worn by most football players include helmet, shoulder pads, gloves, shoes, and thigh and knee pads, a mouthguard, and a jockstrap or compression shorts with or without a protective cup.
+Gridiron football players wear various pieces of equipment for the protection of the body during the course of a football game.
+Basic equipment worn by most football players include a helmet, shoulder pads, gloves, shoes, and thigh and knee pads, a mouthguard, and a jockstrap or compression shorts with or without a protective cup.
 Neck rolls, elbow pads, hip pads, tailbone pads, rib pads, and other equipment may be worn in addition to the aforementioned basics.
 Football protective equipment is made of synthetic materials: foam rubbers, elastics, and durable, shock-resistant, molded plastic.
 Football protective equipment has remained consistent in use for decades with some slight modifications made over the years in design and materials.
 The assignment and maintenance of football gear belongs to the team equipment manager.